Emergence of AdS geometry in the simulated tempering algorithm: Emergence of the Euclidean AdS geometry

 where $X=(x,\beta_a)$ and $X+dX=(x+dx,\beta_{a+1})$ are nearby points in $\bar{\mathcal{M}}\times\mathcal{A}$.
 For the translationally invariant, parity even action \eqref{cosine_action}, the metric must take the form

-We will show that the metric takes an asymptotically Euclidean AdS form when the parameters $\beta_a$ are set to an exponential form $\beta_a=\beta_0\,R^{-a}$, which are actually the optimized form that minimize distances between different modes (see subsection \ref{sec:sim_temp_alg}).

-We first note that $g(\beta)$ should be an increasing function of $\beta$ at least when $\beta$ is large \cite{FMU}.
+In order to show that the metric takes a Euclidean AdS form for large $\beta$, we first note that $g(\beta)$ should be an increasing function of $\beta$ at least when $\beta$ is large \cite{FMU}.
 In fact, the squared distance $g(\beta)\, \sum_{\mu=1}^D dx_\mu^2$ corresponds to those between two different modes for fixed $\beta$, and the transition between them should become more difficult as $\beta$ increases.
-We then may assume a power-like increase, \footnote{ The assumption of power-like increase will be verified in subsection~\ref{sec:numerical} by using numerical simulation. } $g(\beta)\propto \beta^q$.
+We then may assume a power-like increase, \footnote{ The assumption of power-like increase will be verified numerically in subsection~\ref{sec:numerical}. } $g(\beta)\propto \beta^q$.
 The exponent $q$ needs to be in the range $0<q<1$ \cite{FMU}.
 In fact, $q=1$ when the simulated tempering method is not implemented [see \eqref{coarse-grained_metric}], and $q$ must be less than this value when the simulated tempering is implemented, because the distance should be reduced by the introduction of the simulated tempering and the reduction should be more significant for larger $\beta$.